 How to prepare for the test / rules of material collection

-Blood sample Sampling, for profile studies, is essential Fasting, in the morning.
+Blood sample Sampling, for profile studies, is essential on empty stomach , in the morning.

 Feces Before parasitological examination, it should be noted that it is not advisable to conduct research: